Harmful Effects of Smoking Cigarettes

 How Cigarettes Damage your Health and More

 The effects of smoking cigarettes can be catastrophic on the human body, and most now know of the risks of smoking.
-However, the dangers of smoking aren’t just limited to the smokers' own body but can also affect the health of others, as well as personal finance.
+However, the dangers aren’t just limited to the smoker’s own body, they can also affect the health of others, as well as personal finances.
+In recent years, many people have turned to vaping with vape kits, reusable vapes, and vape pods as a potentially less harmful alternative, but cigarettes remain a leading cause of preventable illness.

 What are the Effects of Smoking cigarettes on the Human Body

-The most obvious and dramatic damage caused by cigarettes are to the human body.
+The most obvious and dramatic damage caused by cigarettes is to the human body.
 In the UK alone, 78,000 people die from smoking every year.
-This causes massive strain on the health service and illustrates just how dangerous smoking is.
-But how exactly does smoking affect the body?
-Below are some of the biggest ways smoking cigarettes can destroy your health.
+This causes a massive strain on the health service and illustrates just how dangerous smoking is.
+Below are some of the biggest ways cigarettes can destroy your health and why many smokers are exploring options like disposable and refillable vape devices or the best vape starter kits to quit.

 Smoking Effects on Lungs and Breathing